matplotlib/matplotlib/doc/api/api_changes.rst

-  * backends must implement FigureCanvasBackend (the thing that controls the figure and handles the events if any) and FigureManagerBackend (wraps the canvas and the window for matlab interface).
+  * backends must implement FigureCanvasBackend (the thing that controls the figure and handles the events if any) and FigureManagerBackend (wraps the canvas and the window for MATLAB interface).
 FigureCanvasBase implements a backend switching mechanism